Jondolf/Jondolf/README.md

 I mainly use web technologies, mostly Vue.js with HTML, TS and SCSS, but I also like to explore and experiment with very different technologies.
 I have used Angular with Ionic.
 I have also used the Unity game engine (with C#) a bit and have created some small test games with it.

-### My current projects 🕹

-I'm currently working on a mobile app made with Angular and Ionic.
-It will be published to Google Play soon.
-It will be one of my largest projects so far, and I am very excited to release it.

 ### How to contact me ✉

 Currently you can contact me by sending an email to gamitopia@gmail.com